Designing around Spike-Traps

 The most recent trap came in the form of old women - 'doulas'.
 I like the word 'witchcraft', and want to see more 'witchery' in the fantasy space.
 It all seems a little unexplored.
 My partner suggested leaning into the notion of people who make medicine, assist births, and weave things, and then suggested the word 'doula'.

 The word once has connotations of 'midwife', and once sounded a little like 'slave', but the word is mostly gone, so it no longer has much flavour at all.
-So the word could definitely squeeze a little witchcraft into the mix.
+The word could definitely squeeze a little witchcraft into the mix.

 Every major institute in Fenestra (the world of BIND) has a guild, and every guild has a divine monopoly on protecting people from a god of death.
 So the doulas needed a death, and the clear answer was the death of children.
 Doulas help births, and stop children dying.